 Teaching kids skills to manage financial resources effectively:

 When our kids want to buy something, even if we can afford it financially, we must teach our kids to appreciate a purchase, After all, if we give in to his/her every whim, he/she won't achieve financial responsibility and appreciate what he/she gets.

-Usually, the amount of money in the hands of the entrepreneur is limited, as are the options to raise money, and these come with a price, Therefore, the entrepreneur is required to use the money wisely and in a way that will maximize his project potential.
+Usually, the amount of money the entrepreneur has is limited.
+The options to raise money are also limited and come with a price.
+Therefore, the entrepreneur is required to use the money wisely and in a way that will maximize his/her venture potential.

-One of the budgetary sections constituting an obstacle to the entrepreneur is the marketing and advertising sections in particular.
+One of the budgetary sections constituting an obstacle to the entrepreneur is the marketing, and advertising in particular.

-Many officials try to persuade the developer to advertise through them, each one promising high exposure and rapid return on investment.
-These applications pressure the entrepreneur, but only he has the financial responsibility and the responsibility for the success of the enterprise.
+Many officials try to persuade the startup to use their advertising services.
+Each one promises high exposure and a rapid return on investment.
+These inquiries put the entrepreneur under pressure, but only he/she has the financial responsibility and the responsibility for the success of the venture.

 The company decided to upload a short video to YouTube - where you can see the owner of the company shredding one of the odd things he used to shred.

-Because the internet community enjoyed these videos, the company produced a line of videos called will it blend? - These videos show examples of the owner shredding objects in the blender such as magnets, an iPhone, Gold balls, credit cards, McDonald's meals and more.
+Because the internet community enjoyed those videos, the company produced a line of videos called 'will it blend?'.
+In these videos, the company owner demonstrates how he blends objects in the blender such as magnets, an iPhone, Gold balls, credit cards, McDonald's meals, and more.

 The videos were taken with a home video camera, and some were watched by millions.

-Those videos increased the company's sales by 700%!!!
-And flooded the company with applications to collaborate.
+Those videos raised the company's sales by 700%!!!
+And they flooded the company with applications to collaborate.

 Prioritize expenses when it comes to children

-Education for calculated economic management starts at an early age.
+Education for wise financial management starts at a young age.

-Children can learn about the value of money if given an allowance.
+Children can learn about the value of money through pocket money.

-You can also teach the child to prioritize expenses by defining a budget before going to a store, and suggest that the child sticks to his budget while he/she chooses what to buy.
+You can also teach the child to prioritize expenses by defining a budget before going to a store, and suggest that the child sticks to his/her budget while he/she chooses what to buy.